datorama/SuiteNG/README.md

 ## Notes

-* Currently only suite files for TestNG framework supported
+* Plugin only supports TestNG framework at this point
 * Project should include dependency of maven-surefire-plugin

 ## Contributing